-Recent information has indicated that covering your nose and mouth can slow the spread of COVID-19 because:
+Covering your nose and mouth by wearing a mask can slow the spread of COVID-19 because:

-- Individuals can be contagious before the onset of symptoms.
-You may be contagious and do not know it.
-If you have covered your nose and mouth, it can limit the spread of COVID-19.
+- You can be contagious before you start having symptoms.
+You may be contagious and not know it.

 A mask's primary role is to reduce the release of infectious particles into the air when someone speaks, coughs, or sneezes, including someone who has COVID-19 but feels well.
 They can also provide some protection against exposure for the person wearing the mask.
-A CDC study has shown that a cloth face mask can block over 50% of the particles from a cough.
+A CDC study has shown that a face mask can block over 50% of the particles from a cough.
 When both people are wearing a well-fitting mask, exposure to infectious particles can be reduced by about 96%.
-Cloth face coverings are not a substitute for physical distancing and washing hands and staying home when ill, but they may be helpful when combined with these primary interventions.
-If you plan to use a face covering it is important to keep your nose and mouth covered.
-Lowering the covering from your nose and mouth while talking defeats the purpose of wearing the face covering since you can spread virus while you talk.

-Children under the age of 2 (including infants) should not wear cloth face coverings.
+Children under the age of 2 (including infants) should not wear masks.
 Those between the ages of 2 and 8 should use them but under adult supervision to ensure that the child can breathe safely and avoid choking or suffocation.
-Children with breathing problems should not wear a face covering.
+Children with breathing problems should not wear a mask.

-It's a good idea to wash your cloth face covering frequently, ideally after each use, or at least daily.
-Have a bag or bin to store cloth face coverings until they can be laundered with detergent and hot water and dried on a hot cycle.
-If you must re-wear your cloth face covering before washing, wash your hands immediately after putting it back on and avoid touching your face.
-Discard cloth face coverings that:
+It's a good idea to wash your mask frequently, ideally after each use, or at least daily.
+Have a bag or bin to store masks until they can be laundered with detergent and hot water and dried on a hot cycle.
+If you must re-wear your mask before washing, wash your hands immediately after putting it back on and avoid touching your face.
+Discard masks that: